How we crunched the numbers to determine Canada's Best Places to Live.

 WEATHER: 10 points—(2 points for the ideal amount of precipitation, 3 points for the number of days with rain, 1 point for days with precipitation of any kind, three points for days above 0°C, and 1 point fro days above 20°C).
 Ideal volume of precipitation is considered to be 700 mm per year.
 Source: Environment Canada

-POPULATION GROWTH: 8 points—Results are based on the average Canadian population growth rate from 2001-2012 of 4.56% plus 2%.
+POPULATION GROWTH: 8 points—Results are based on the average Canadian population growth rate across all cities on our list over the past five years (6.2%), plus 2 percentage points.
 Higher growth rates create problems as cities struggle to provide services to growing populations.
 Lower growth rates means less opportunities.
 Cities with negative growth received 0 points.
 Source: Environics Analytics and 2011 Statistics Canada figures

 UNEMPLOYMENT: 10 points—2012 estimates calculated by Environics Analytics